-Yes o No x
+Yes x No o

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of an "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
 (Check one).